angcap/juniper-ncui/README.md

 you can get binary package file from

 http://clune.org/juniper_linux.html
+*/

 VPN works on Ubuntu 19.04 if ipv6 kernel autoconfiguration /proc/sys/net/ipv6/conf/default/router_solicitations is disabled (issuing echo 0 > /proc/sys/net/ipv6/conf/default/router_solicitations as root once before starting the VPN.
 When the system is restarted the command needs to be reissued, alternatively the configuration can be made permanent in /etc/sysctl.conf).

-file detail :
+File detail :

-getx509certificate.sh  : get X509 authoritie from you site
+* getx509certificate.sh  : get X509 authoritie from you site
   sh getx509certificate.sh <YOUR HOST >  < OUTPUT FILE>
     - if you are behind a corporate network firewall you need to set up a proxytunnel on port 443: sudo proxytunnel -p proxyhost:proxyport -P proxyuser:proxypass -d vpnhost -a 443
     - then user localhost as YOUR HOST.
     - NOTE: escape special characters in your password with backslash (es.
 Password$1 must be Password\$1)

-ncdiag : Binary file use to check ncsvc service and relate are install correctly
+* ncdiag : Binary file use to check ncsvc service and relate are install correctly

   usage: ./ncdiag -A [or]
     usage: ./ncdiag -i -s -d -t -h -a -r <hostname> -k -v